 The Publishers Association of New Zealand manages the international market development initiatives for New Zealand literature on behalf of Creative New Zealand.
 This includes funding for the translation of New Zealand titles into foreign languages.

 The Translation Fund is administered by PANZ as part of a Contract for Services with Creative New Zealand to deliver Capability Building and International Market Development Initiatives for Literature 2020–2022.
 You can download an application form online or contact a representative for more information.

 As the Earth Turns Silver was the first recipient of the translation grant programme.
 It was published in March 2011 by Ediciones Siruela with the title Cuando la tierra se vuelve de plata.

 Deadlines for applications

-We welcome new applications three times a year.
+We welcome new applications twice a year.
 Applicants will be notified of the results of their application within four to six weeks of the closing date.